Sport psychology: Exercise psychology

-Exercise psychology can be defined as the study of psychological issues and theories related to exercise.
-Exercise psychology is a sub-discipline within the field of psychology and is typically grouped with sport psychology.
-For example, Division 47 of the APA is for exercise and sport psychology, not just one or the other, while organizations like AASP encompass both exercise and sport psychology.
-However, Division 47 also recognizes that it is important to distinguish between sport and exercise psychology, as any definition that encompasses both disciplines would be too broad to account for the nuances in each.
+Exercise psychology is the study of psychological theories and issues related to physical activity and exercise.
+It is a sub-discipline of psychology often grouped with sport psychology.
+For example, Division 47 of the American Psychological Association (APA) represents both exercise and sport psychology.
+However, APA Division 47 also emphasizes the importance of distinguishing between them, since any unified definition would be too broad.

 The link between exercise and psychology has long been recognized.
-In 1899, William James discussed the importance of exercise, writing it was needed to "furnish the background of sanity, serenity...and make us good-humored and easy of approach."
-Other researchers noted the connection between exercise and depression, concluding a moderate amount of exercise was more helpful than no exercise in symptom improvement.
-Additionally, meeting exercise requirements can also aid in alleviating symptoms of avoidance disorders and anxiety, while also providing a higher quality of life for the patient in terms of physical health.
+In 1899, William James wrote that exercise was necessary to "furnish the background of sanity, serenity...and make us good-humored and easy of approach".
+Early research also explored the relationship between exercise and depression, concluding that moderate physical activity was more effective than no exercise in alleviating symptoms.
+More recent evidence suggests that exercise can alleviate symptoms of avoidance disorders and anxiety, while also improving quality of life.

-As a sub-discipline, the amount of research in exercise psychology increased in the 1950s and 1960s, leading to several presentations at the second gathering of the International Society of Sport Psychology in 1968.
-Throughout the 1970s and 1980s, William Morgan wrote several pieces on the relationship between exercise and various topics, such as mood, anxiety, and adherence to exercise programs.
-Morgan also went on to found APA Division 47 in 1986.
+Interest in exercise psychology grew significantly in the 1950s and 1960s, with presentations featured at the second International Society of Sport Psychology Congress in 1968.
+In the 1970s and 1980s, William Morgan published influential research on topics such as exercise and mood, anxiety, and exercise adherence.
+Morgan also founded APA Division 47 in 1986.

-As an interdisciplinary subject, exercise psychology draws on several different scientific fields, ranging from psychology to physiology to neuroscience.
-Major topics of study are the relationship between exercise and mental health (e.g., stress, affect, self-esteem), interventions that promote physical activity, exploring exercise patterns in different populations (e.g., the elderly, the obese), theories of behavior change, and problems associated with exercise (e.g., injury, eating disorders, exercise addiction).
+As an interdisciplinary field, exercise psychology draws on psychology, physiology, and neuroscience.
+Major areas of study include the effects of exercise on mental health (e.g., stress, affect, self-esteem), strategies to promote physical activity, exercise patterns across populations (e.g., elderly, obese), theories of behavior change, and challenges such as injury, eating disorders, and exercise addiction.